Tsimane - Agua Negra Lodge

 Getting to Agua Negra Lodge:

 Day 0: You’ll arrive at the Viru Viru International Airport in Santa Cruz de la Sierra, Bolivia.
-A representative will greet you and transfer you from the airport to the Los Tajibos Hotel.
-The hotel night is included in the package.
+A representative will greet you and transfer you from the airport to the Los Tajibos Hotel, where you'll have a single occupancy room.

 Our advice is free.